edg-l/edgarluque.com/content/blog/bencode-parser-with-nom.md

 # Parsing the byte string

-Lets start with the easiest one, the byte strings, as you can recall, made up of an ASCII integer, a colon and the data:
+Lets start with the easiest one, byte strings, as you can recall, they are made up of the a textual integer, a colon and the data:

 `4:spam`